Reemz1/Project1mindfitness/README.md

 - Above is a screenshot of the Contact section in the signup page.
 - This section includes a phone number and email by which users can contact regarding features of the page, and questions or suggestions.

+- Similar to the other pages, the sign up page also has the navigation bar, the header and the footer with social media icons and links

 ## Testing ##

+## Media ##

+- The image depicting bicep curls on the upperbody page was taken from [pikwizard.com](https://pikwizard.com/s/photo/bicep+curls/)